Gamesmes90/android_kernel_oneplus_sm8350/README.md

+# Custom OnePlus 9/9 Pro Linux Kernel 5.4
+For all features see [FEATURES.md](./FEATURES.md)

 # How do I submit patches to Android Common Kernels

 1. BEST: Make all of your changes to upstream Linux.
 If appropriate, backport to the stable releases.